EllisonFord/Local-File-Organizer-Ollama/README.md

 ## Installation 🛠

-> For SDK installation and model-related issues, please post on [here](https://github.com/NexaAI/nexa-sdk/issues).
+> This fork migrates the project from Nexa SDK to Ollama.
+For Ollama installation and troubleshooting, see https://ollama.com/download and https://github.com/ollama/ollama.

 ### 1. Install Python